The videos are from Fall armyworm events and field activities.

 This video provided fall armyworm identification, monitoring, and management.

-FAW counts from pheromone traps set up at Bowen Research Facility have increased to levels typical for this time of year.
+FAW counts from pheromone traps set up at the Bowen Research Facility have increased with the crop season.

-Various peak values have been recorded, with most occurring during the warm weather season.
+Various peak values have been recorded, most of which occur during the warm-weather season.
 Since the initiation of the trapping program, the highest number of male moths collected on traps was between January and February 2024.

 A pheromone trap baited with Pherolure was deployed at Tenthill, Lockyer Valley, in February 2025 during the sweet corn growing season.